Walk Bike Drive

 With its pre–World War II street layout and ready access to trails, Prescott is a walking and biking mecca, both for transportation and recreation.
 Prescott is also within 90 minutes driving distance to a mountain resort town, Flagstaff, and a desert metropolis, Phoenix.

 Students living in the older part of town near the College can make do without a car very easily, though trips to the town’s main health food store, New Frontiers, will take bikers and walkers on some of Prescott’s busier roads.
 Within a mile of the school, however, are three chain grocery stores, Fry's, Safeway, and Albertson’s, as well as a plethora of restaurants, including Indian, Spanish, Italian, Thai, Japanese, and Mexican outlets, as well as various styles of American cuisine.
-The Raven Cafe , Prescott Cantina and Gurley St. Coffee are three close-by student favorites.
+The Raven Cafe , and Prescott Cantina are two close-by student favorites.

 Along Granite Creek in some parts of downtown Prescott wind greenway trails suitable for both biking and walking.
 One section connects Prescott's “Ecohood,” near the College, with downtown Prescott.
 The downtown area itself features the Prescott Public Library , Sharlot Hall Museum , and numerous venues for community involvement and conviviality.